Cxyu629/tp/docs/UserGuide.md

 * `n/` — sort by name, `p/` — sort by phone, `e/` — sort by email, `a/` — sort by address, `lu/` — sort by last updated, `lc/` — sort by last contacted.
 * `t/TAG_NAME` — contacts with the ranked tag `TAG_NAME` are displayed at the top.
 * At least one sort criterion must be provided.
+* Sort criterions from separate `sort` commands can stack.
+* Older sort criterion given priority in sorting.

 Examples:
 * `sort n/` sorts all contacts alphabetically by name.